 Zoho Vault is a subsidiary of an Indian company (Zoho Corporation) that also offers Zoho Desk, Zoho Docs, Zoho Mail, and Zoho Books.
 As you can imagine, the Zoho Vault helps you keep your secure passwords and other private data safe from piracy.

 Zoho Vault is a very basic tool when we compare it with the other password manager software I analyzed in this test.
 However, there are still a few features that make this product worth at least giving a shot.
 It is also comparatively cheap compared to other options like Dashlane Premium, Lastpass Premium, Keepass, and Bitwarden.

 Zoho Vault Pros

-#1 Integrates with many productivity apps: Zoho Vault can be easily integrated with many popular directories and productivity apps like Zendesk, Google Suites, Microsoft Office-365, Azure, Lucidcharts, Zoho Desk, Zoho Docs, etc. This makes it a great web-based solution for remembering every password and keeping them secure.
+#1 Integrates with many productivity apps: Zoho Vault can be easily integrated with many popular directories and productivity apps like Zendesk, Google Suites, Microsoft Office-365, Azure, Lucidcharts, Zoho Desk, Zoho Docs, etc. This makes it a great web-based solution for remembering every password and keeping them secure, as well as a great addition to your tool-set for making money online.

 Plus it provides a ‘single sign-on’ for all these cloud-based and mobile apps.
 That means you can directly launch these apps from your Zoho vault with a single click, and you don’t need to remember all your login credentials.
 It’s especially useful for users who have unique passwords for each site.

 The only catch is, you have to buy at least their ‘standard’ subscription package.